- First of All, What is Employee Engagement?

 Monthly presentation or talk

 Giving your remote employees a chance to ditch their desks and interact with their team members will keep them engaged.
-Here are some of the employee engagement ideas when looking to plan fun activities:
+Virtual team building is essential for creating strong connections among distributed teams.
+Here are some of the employee appreciation ideas when looking to plan employee engagement activities:

 -